Survival knife review: The lightweight, practial and inexpensive Mora may be the best all-around choice

 The Mora’s low price is a major attraction.
 You can get a superb knife for under $20, making a Moro a great choice for inclusion in survival caches, Bug Out Bags or other survivalist and prepper stashes.
 And several Moras would make a great investment now, for bartering later.

-A Mora can do about 90 percent of what I need an outdoor knife to do.
-And while I’ve yet to find the ultimate, do-everything wilderness survival knife, a Mora can come really close!
+A Mora-style knife can do about 90 percent of what I need an outdoor knife to do.
+And while I’ve yet to find the ultimate, do-everything wilderness survival knife, a Mora-style can come really close!